-With the secretary's position vacant, a quick-thinking Senate clerk hastily loaded boxes of priceless records into a wagon and raced to the safety of the Virginia countryside.
+With the secretary's position vacant, quick-thinking Senate clerk Lewis Machen and Senate messenger Tobias Simpson hastily loaded boxes of priceless records into a wagon and raced to the safety of the Virginia countryside.
 Nearly five years later, when the Senate returned to the reconstructed Capitol from temporary quarters, a new Senate secretary moved the rescued records back into the building.
-With space always at a premium in the Capitol, these founding-era documents, as well as those created throughout the remaining decades of the nineteenth century, ended up in damp basements and humid attics.
+With space always at a premium in the Capitol, these founding-era documents, as well as those created throughout the remaining decades of the 19th century, ended up in damp basements and humid attics.

 In 1927, a young Senate clerk named Harold Hufford entered a basement storeroom to find disordered papers and surprised mice.
 Under his foot lay an official-looking document that bore two large markings: the print of his rubber heel and the signature of John C. Calhoun.
 Hufford reported, "I knew who Calhoun was; and I knew the nation's documents shouldn't be treated like that."

 For the next decade Hufford inventoried Senate records in more than 50 locations throughout the Capitol.
 Unfortunately, others had preceded him.
 Autograph seekers had routinely harvested signatures from presidential messages.
 Some notable state papers, such as Woodrow Wilson's message to the Senate on the outbreak of World War I, had simply vanished.